 - Volunteer for cross-functional projects and task forces

-- Build relationships with experts in complementary fields
+- Build real relationships with experts in complementary fields

 - Read broadly across related business domains

-- Participate in hack-a-thons or innovation challenges requiring diverse skills
+- Participate in hackathons or innovation challenges that require diverse skills

-- Seek “translator” roles between your specialty and other functions
+- Look for “translator” roles between your specialty and other functions

-- Offer to help solve problems at the boundaries of your expertise
+- Offer to help solve problems at the edges of your expertise

-- Document connections you discover between your domain and others
+- Document connections you find between your domain and others

-- Measure both depth impact (in your specialty) and breadth impact (across functions)
+- Measure your impact in both directions: depth and breadth

 Career Positioning

-- Create a personal brand highlighting both specialized expertise and versatility
+- Build a personal brand that reflects both specialized expertise and versatility

-- Frame career narrative around both depth of contribution and collaborative breadth
+- Frame your career story around both depth and collaborative breadth

 Measuring ROI on T-Shaped Talent Development

-Organizations should establish metrics to validate T-shaped development investments:
+Organizations need metrics to validate whether T-shaped development investments are working:

 Individual Development Metrics

-- Knowledge assessment scores in both specialty and adjacent domains
+- Knowledge assessment scores in specialty and adjacent domains

 - 360-degree feedback on cross-functional effectiveness